Course Outline

 Introduction

-- Overview and history of Real-time Communication on the web for government
+- Overview and history of real-time communication on the web for government

-- Architecture of WebRTC applications
+- Architecture of WebRTC applications for government

 Understanding the WebRTC Server Technologies

-- ICE, STUN, and TURN protocols
+- ICE, STUN, and TURN protocols for secure and efficient connections

-- Signaling options for WebRTC
+- Signaling options for WebRTC to facilitate communication

-- Server setup and hosting considerations
+- Server setup and hosting options for government use

 WebRTC API

-- Establishing a peer connection with RTCPeerConnection
+- Establishing peer connections with RTCPeerConnection for government communications

-- Data communication through RTCDataChannel
+- Data communication using RTCDataChannel for secure data transfer

 Getting Started

-- Configuring the development environment for WebRTC
+- Setting up the development environment for government projects

 Using Peer.js to Create a Two-person Video Chat

-- An introduction to the Peer.js library
+- Introduction to the Peer.js library for government applications

-- Writing JavaScript code to integrate Peer.js
+- Writing JavaScript calls to Peer.js for effective communication

 Using SimpleWebRTC to Create a Multi-person Chat Application

-- An introduction to the SimpleWebRTC framework
+- Introduction to the SimpleWebRTC framework for government use

-- Writing JavaScript code to integrate SimpleWebRTC
+- Writing JavaScript calls to SimpleWebRTC for robust communication solutions

 Summary and Next Steps